Reading

 Where this logic fails is in confusing the difference between QUANTITY and QUALITY of readership, as well as in dismissing the longer term archival value of regional arts writing, which often forms the basis of art historical arguments, an ongoing academic and museological cannon.

 Regional news in general, but in particular arts and culture writing, is disappearing from major news outlets.
 This is largely due to the internet’s influence and ability to attract a larger national audience over a regional one, budgetary constraints, and the assumption that the arts are somehow extra or the purview of a niche audience.
-However, this is a shortsighted mistake on the part of editorial leadership.
+This is a shortsighted mistake on the part of editorial leadership.

 Screenshot